tosca-vittorio/tosca-vittorio/README.md

-- 👋 Hi, I’m @tosca-vittorio
+- 👋 Hi, I’m @tosca_vittorio
 - 👀 I’m interested in web developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning informatics engineering at University of Catania, in Sicily
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some web programming project for increase my skills level
-- 📫 How to reach me ...
+- 📫 How to reach me: vittoriotoscano@hotmail.com

 <!---
 tosca-vittorio/tosca-vittorio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.